tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 credential.
 A credential MUST NOT be provided unless a Certificate message is also sent.

-When negotiating TLS 1.3, and using delegated credentials, the server MUST send the DelegatedCredential as an extension in the CertificateEntry of its end entity certificate.
+When negotiating TLS 1.3, and using Delegated credentials, the server MUST send the DelegatedCredential as an extension in the CertificateEntry of its end-entity certificate.
 When negotiating TLS 1.2, the DelegatedCredential MUST be sent as an extension in the ServerHello.

 The DelegatedCredential contains a signature from the public key in the end-entity certificate using a signature algorithm advertised by the client in